Archive for Gratitude

 Yes, friends and family could shower me with love on any of the other 364 days of the year, but if they didn’t do it on that one day, that simply meant they didn’t care. (read more…)

-letting go of expectations, how to let go of expectations, let go of expectations, letting go of expectations in relationships, letting go expectations, think simple now, how do I let go of expectations, thinksimplenow com, expectations letting go, letting go of birthday expectations
+letting go of expectations, how to let go of expectations, let go of expectations, letting go of expectation, letting go of expectations in relationships, how to let go of expectations of others, how to let go of expectations in a relationship, how to let go expectations, letting go of high expectations, letting go of others expectations

 Posted on 08.26.12 | 7 Comments